Apellun/Django-Ads-Service/README.md

-# Django ad api
+# Django course project

 <p>This is a Django api that provides a platform for users to create ads, comment on each other ads, and edit and delete the ads they have created.
 Users can also search ads by title.
 The app is built with Django Rest Framework and Djoser library with a custom user model.</p>

 <p> <b>To launch:</b>
 <br>1.
-Copy the repository onto your computer
+Copy the repository to your computer
 <br>2.
 You need to insert the following environment variables into the example.env file:
 <li><b>SECRET_KEY</b> (any string, you can use the one in the example)
 <li><b>DB_USER/DB_PASSWORD/DB_NAME/DATABASE_URL</b>
 <br><i>You need those in case you want to run the app in production mode.
 By default it runs in development mode and uses a SQLite database.
 Postgres host, engine and port in the example.env are the default, you don't need to chang them if you use the default settings.</i>
 <li><b>EMAIL_HOST_USER/EMAIL_HOST_PASSWORD</b>
 <br><i>In case you want to use the password reset tool, you need to set up an SMTP server.
-The host/port in the example are the default host/port for the Gmail SMTP service, you don't need to change them if you decide to go with Gmail.</i></li>
+The host/port in the example are the default host/port for the Gmail SMTP service, you don't need to change them if you decide to go with Gmail.</i><br>
 <br>3.
 Rename the example.env into .env
 <br>3.
 Run the following commands in terminal:
-<br>pip install -r requirements.txt
+`pip install -r requirements.txt`<br>
-<br>python3 skymarket/manage.py runserver </p>
+`python3 skymarket/manage.py migrate`
+`python3 skymarket/manage.py runserver`
+The list of all routes and their possible usage is going to be accessible at localhost:port/api/schema/swagger-ui

 ## Main viewpoints